Yo, ho, ho, ho and a gaggle o’ books!

 Ms Ice Sandwich by Mieko Kawakami

 - A full review for this book shall be up next week on Tuesday!

 - This was a strange little novella that packed a hell of a lot of themes in it, which kind of blew my mind because it’s only 92 pages.
 I have two major complaints.
 Firstly, the meshing of American and British English creates a frustratingly disjointed reading experience and shows lazy translation.
 Second, the narrator tends to go on tangents that can feel slightly tedious or boring at times.
 Aside from that, if you want to read a bittersweet coming-of-age tale about first loves, (among other stuff) and one that is a quick and fast read, then check it out.

 And the Trees Crept In by Dawn Kurtagich

 - Young Adult Horror, Psychological Thriller

-- A full review of this book shall be up next on Thursday!
+- A full review of this book shall be up in a week or so!

 - Awkward prose and format of the narrative can be sensationally off-putting for many folks, but if you can get passed it, then you are in for one hell of a mind-fuck!
 Supremely fucking psychological and creates excellent ambiance.
 This book scared the bones out of me.
 It does slow down some midway through, but that finale makes everything worth it.